intel/trustauthority-client-for-python/inteltrustauthorityclient/tdx/azure/README.md

-# Intel® Trust Authority Python Azure TDX Adapter
+# Intel® Trust Authority Python Adapter for Azure Confidential VMs with Intel® TDX

+<p style="font-size: 0.875em;">· 09/16/2024 ·</p>

+There are two types of Intel® Trust Authority adapters for Intel® Trust Domain Extensions (Intel® TDX) platforms:

+1. An adapter for systems that use the configfs/TSM report subsystem to collect evidence for attestation.
+Supported platforms include bare-metal Intel TDX hosts and and Google Cloud Platform (GCP) confidential VMs with Intel TDX.
+The `./tdx` folder contains the Intel Trust Authority Intel TDX adapter for Intel TDX platforms.
+2. An adapter for use with Microsoft Azure\* confidential VMs with Intel TDX.
+The `./tdx/azure` folder contains a the Intel Trust Authority Intel TDX adapter for Azure confidential VMs.

-Python package for collecting TDX Quote from MSFT Azure TDX enabled platform.
-This .py is specifically built to work with Azure TDX stack only.
-It leverages the TPM2 TSS library (specifically TSS2 ESYS APIs) and tpm2-tools for Quote generation.
-TPM2 TSS library: https://github.com/tpm2-software/tpm2-tss.
+This README is for the Microsoft Azure adapter, **azure-tdx-adapter.py**.
+It is specifically built to work with the Microsoft Azure implementation of the Intel TDX stack.
+The Azure adapter requires the TPM2 TSS library (specifically TSS2 ESYS APIs) and tpm2-tools to be installed on the TD for quote generation.
+For more information, see [TPM2 TSS library](https://github.com/tpm2-software/tpm2-tss).

-The TPM2 TSS library needs to be installed using [installation steps](https://github.com/tpm2-software/tpm2-tss/blob/master/INSTALL.md) in the build environment to build the adapter.
-This Azure tdx adapter is used with the [**connector**](../../connector/README.md) to request an attestation token and verify the same.
+The TPM2 TSS library must be installed in the build environment to build the adapter.
+For more information, see [TPM2 TSS library installation steps](https://github.com/tpm2-software/tpm2-tss/blob/master/INSTALL.md).

 ## Requirements

-- Use **Python 3.8 or newer**.
+- Python 3.8 or newer

-- ### Tools Requirement
+- TPM2 TSS library

-    Please install tpm2-tools before using the library to generate quote.
+Install tpm2-tools on the Azure confidential VM with Intel TDX before using the adapter to generate a quote.

-    ```
-    apt-get install tpm2-tools=4.1.1-1ubuntu0.20.04.1
-    ```

 ## Unit Tests
 To run the tests, refer [Readme](../../../test/README.md).